dstorch/dstorch.github.io/content/experience/_index.md

 The slot-based execution engine (SBE) is MongoDB's next-generation query execution engine.
 It is being improved and released iteratively by slowly expanding the set of MongoDB Query Language (MQL) features which it can support.
 I was involved in the early phases of developing SBE and putting it into production.
-One of SBE's primary design goal is to offer a set of core primitives for document processing which by composition can express the rich query processing behaviors available to end-users of the database system.
+One of SBE's primary design goals is to offer a set of core primitives for document processing which by composition can express the rich query processing behaviors available to end-users of the database system.
 A second key design principle is to gain performance through late materialization -- it permits the